-- SMC continues to enforce the countywide WDO. - Lake County continues to provide the Lake County Illicit Discharge Detection and Elimination (IDDE) Manual on the SMC website, (url: https://lakecountyil.gov/DocumentCenter/View/17264)
+- SMC continues to enforce the countywide WDO. - Lake County continues to provide the Lake County Illicit Discharge Detection and Elimination (IDDE) Manual on the SMC website, (URL hyperlink).

 C.10 Other Illicit Discharge Controls

 Sponsor or co-sponsor and track the number of attendees at an Illicit Discharge Detection and Elimination workshop or other training workshop related to IEPA's NPDES Stormwater Program.